grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "I won't insist otherwise.
 Have a cup of coffee, we'll put you on throttle-rudder.
 With some luck, we can be at the depot in a few more hours, and maybe still with a few whiffs of fuel left to pump from the _Gnat_.
 We're gonna owe you something large for this _Captain_ Shakes."

 "Ya know, I'm a friendly fella.
-And normally I'd say I'm just happy to help, but fuck that," said Shakes, "y'all sucking the life out of my little boat.
+And normally I'd say I'm just happy to help, but fuck that," said Shakes, "with y'all sucking the life out of my little boat.
 A little financial help when we get t' the depot would be genuinely fucking appreciated."

 "It's going to be something of a layout for us to get the _Prospect_ repaired, refueled, and fitted up for our next cargo run.
 We'll do what we can for the _Gnat_, but don't expect a king's ransom or anything.
 It ain't like you rescued some fuckin' Authority oligarch yacht out there."